Learning, play, social growth, and just plain fun at Spuyten Duyvil have been part of our children's early experiences for more than 80 years.

 We provide the Spuyten Duyvil experience at costs that represent an outstanding value.
 We have a financial assistance and scholarship program to help with costs for nursery and Lunchbunch programs.
 For children turning four years of age during the calendar year, Universal Pre-Kindergarten is free of charge for two and one-half hours per day, five days per week.

 For our nursery school program, we invite you to download an application form from this web site.
-For information about Universal Pre-Kindergarten, funded by the New York City Department of Education, please visit the NYC DoE UPK web.
+For information about Universal Pre-Kindergarten, funded by the New York City Department of Education, please read our Programs page.
+To learn about the application process, please visit the NYC DoE UPK web.
 You can also to email, write, or phone us for any information you might want that we haven't provided here; please start on our contact information page.